How to Explore South Lake Union, Seattle’s Tech Hub: Our Tips For First-Time Visitors

 Gas Works Park

-Other parts of the old plant have been given a lick of paint to transform them into a fun climbing and playing area for kids.
-A gentle hill in the center of the park catches the wind and is perfect for flying kites on a good day.
-It’s also the best spot to sit during the annual Seafair Summer 4th July 4th celebration to watch the incredible fireworks display.
+Parts of the old plant have been given a lick of paint and transformed into a fun climbing and playing area for kids.
+A gentle hill in the center of the park, known by locals as Kite Hill, catches the wind and is perfect for flying kites on a windy day.
+Kite Hill is also the perfect spot to sit during the annual Seafair Summer 4th of July celebration to watch the incredible fireworks display over the city.

 Visit Seattle in winter?
 After relaxing at the park, head a few blocks north up N Northlake Way to Lake Union Hot Tub Boats.
-One of the coolest outdoor activities in Seattle is to rent a hot tub boat for you and your travel crew to enjoy a leisurely float on the lake.
+One of the coolest outdoor activities in Seattle is renting a hot tub boat to enjoy a leisurely float on Lake Union.

 Where to eat & drink